-https://canvas.eee.uci.edu/courses/26769
+https://canvas.eee.uci.edu/courses/37129

-Syllabus Version: June 22nd, 2020.
+Syllabus Version: April 1st, 2021.
 (I may be updating the syllabus, if required, so please make sure you have the latest version, which will be posted on Canvas).

-Course Overview: This course provides a general introduction to ethics, one of the core topics of philosophy.
-It provides a comprehensive to ethics, and as such covers central topics in normative ethics, applied ethics, and meta-ethics.
-We will be covering such topics as death and the meaning of life, ethics and religion, and particular normative moral theories like Aristotelian virtue ethics.
+Course Overview: This course provides a general introduction to ethics, one of the core areas of philosophy.
+It covers central topics in normative ethics, applied ethics, and meta-ethics.
+We will be examining such questions as death and the meaning of life, ethics and religion, and particular normative moral theories like Aristotelian virtue ethics.
 Please note that this course is 100% online.
 This means that there are no timetabled class hours for the course whatsoever.
-In particular, although the discussion groups have a timetabled hour attached to them (this is done automatically I'm afraid, so we can't get rid of them), this course is completely flexible, and hence you are not required to attend your discussion group at a particular time (see below for more details about how discussion groups work).
-Instead, you will engaged in the virtual learning environment that we have created here, with lots of educational resources uploaded to enable you to complete this course (such as recorded mini-lecture videos and so on).
+Instead, you will be engaged in the virtual learning environment that we have created here, with lots of educational resources uploaded to enable you to complete this course (such as recorded mini-lecture videos, quizzes, and so on).